White House COVID-19 outbreak: Campaign events, Crede Bailey diagnosed

 A Stanford preprint study concluded that likely over 30,000 cases and 700 deaths could be attributed to Trump rallies held between June 20 and September 22.
 On June 20, Trump held a campaign rally in Tulsa, the first since the start of the pandemic.
-Attendees who tested positive include two Secret Service agents, two staffers, the girlfriend of the President's eldest son, Kimberly Guilfoyle and politician Herman Cain, the latter of whom ultimately died from the disease.
+Attendees who tested positive include two Secret Service agents, two staffers, the girlfriend of the President's eldest son, Kimberly Guilfoyle and politician Herman Cain.
+Cain died from the disease on July 30.
 Tulsa experienced a significant increase in cases after the rally.

-From August 17–20, Trump held rallies at Mankato, Minnesota and Lackawanna, Pennsylvania.
+From August 17–20, Trump held rallies at Mankato, Minnesota and Lackawanna County, Pennsylvania.
 About 500 attended Mankato, and masks and social distancing were not used.
 Several hundred attended the event in Lackawanna, masks were mostly used but social distancing was not.
 Both communities experienced surges of COVID-19 in the wake of the rallies.

 Over Labor Day Weekend (Sept 5–7), Crede Bailey, the head of the White House security office, became sick with COVID-19.
 He was hospitalized sometime in September, becoming gravely ill.
 The White House kept his condition secret and declined to comment when his condition was reported in the news on October 7.

 On September 13, Trump held a 5,000 person rally in Henderson, Nevada, violating of the state's ban on gatherings larger than 50 people and resulting in a fine.
 One case was later traced to "a political rally".

 On September 16, it was reported that at least one unnamed staffer had tested positive.
 After Trump's hospitalization, it was revealed that two members of the residence staff had tested positive that week.
 On September 17, Trump held a rally at an airport in Mosinee, Wisconsin; Thousands attended, few masks were worn and social distancing was not observed.
 The county experienced a surge in COVID-19.

 Trump held a rally in Bemidji, Minnesota on September 18.
-Thousand attended in violation of the Minnesota ban on gatherings of more than 250, few attendees wore face masks, and there was no social distancing.
+Thousands attended in violation of the Minnesota ban on gatherings of more than 250, few attendees wore face masks, and there was no social distancing.
 16 cases were linked to the rally, including two who were hospitalized.
 The county saw a spike of COVID-19 after the rally.
 On September 24, Mike Pence and Ivanka Trump held an event at a Minneapolis hotel.
 Three attendees would later test positive.